ctzsnooze/FPV_Australia/README.md

 The regulations are intended to ensure the safety of other airspace users, and other people or property.
 There are significant penalties for non-compliance.

-Many of us feel that the FPV restructions are unreasonable.
+Many of us feel that the FPV restrictions are unreasonable.
+LOS restrictions are much less onerous.

-This site focuses on how race/freestyle FPV pilots could, as a group, work positively for change.
+This site focuses on how race/freestyle FPV pilots could, as a group, work positively for change, explaining the legislation and the exemption process.

 ## Current restrictions on FPV